Alkiviadisss/EMReport/README.md

 # EMReport

-A lightweight Python utility for generating clean, readable evaluation reports for **Regression**, **Classification**, and **Clustering** machine learning models — all in one place.
+A lightweight Python utility for generating clean, readable evaluation reports for **Regression**, **Classification**, and **Clustering** machine learning models.
+All in one place.

 ---

 ## Features

-- **Regression Report** — MAE, MSE, RMSE, and R²
+- **Regression Report:** MAE, MSE, RMSE, and R²
-- **Classification Report** — Accuracy, Precision, Recall, F1 Score, and Confusion Matrix
+- **Classification Report:**  Accuracy, Precision, Recall, F1 Score, and Confusion Matrix
-- **Clustering Report** — Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index
+- **Clustering Report:** Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index

 ---